 - East Fish Ladder – Pool 39: Temp data

 - Auxiliary Water Supply Chamber – Fish Ladder Pumps: Temp data

-Data for the above temperature and TDG stations (numbers 1-5) can be accessed by downloading the CSV file for the month or year of interest below.
+Data for the above temperature and TDG stations (numbers 1-5) can be accessed by the following links.
 Data for these locations is collected year-round and in real time.

 TDG and Temperature Data

 If you have questions about the TDG and Temperature data, please contact Douglas PUD at 509-884-7191. .